Content

 The good news?
 There appears to be minimal risk to female partners of men taking finasteride.
 A review of data noted that “the transfer through semen is significantly lower than doses known to affect fetal development.”

-There are many known cases of men who took finasteride either before or during their partner’s pregnancy and went on to have babies without birth defects.
+There are many known cases of men who took finasteride either before or during their partner’s pregnancy and went on to have healthy babies without birth defects.

 Are you Googling “how long does finasteride stay in your sperm?”
 We got you.

-You might want to stop using finasteride if you’re trying to conceive, particularly if you’ve been on the medication for a long time.
+The risks of finasteride-fertility problems are low.
+Still, you might want to stop using finasteride if you’re trying to conceive, particularly if you’ve been on the medication for a long time.

 Exactly how long before trying to conceive you should stop taking finasteride is a nuanced conversation best had with your healthcare provider.
-That said, most research shows sperm counts returning to baseline within six months of stopping.
+That said, most research shows sperm counts returning to baseline within 6 months of stopping.

 It can be scary to wonder if finasteride causes permanent infertility, especially if you know you definitely want kids — or aren’t sure but don’t want to close the door on the option.